-Prerequisites: CWEB 105 or CWEB 106
+Prerequisites: CWEB 104 or CWEB 105 or CWEB 106

 This course will cover how to optimize a Website to maximize search engine ranking.
 Upon completion of the course students will be able to identify and implement effective Web site designs and strategies for search engine optimization.
 1 hr. lecture/wk.